 Not convinced about having a destination wedding?
-Locations like Saint Lucia provide memories to last a lifetime, but don’t take our word for it.
+Locations like Saint Lucia provide memories that last a lifetime, but don’t take our word for it.
 Here are the top 10 reasons to have a destination wedding from the Huffington Post.

 1. You can say “I do” anywhere!
 A destination wedding is defined as marrying at least 100 miles from where the bride currently lives.
 So imagine the options that definition opens up for you — the world really is your playground.